fszpeiter/Final-Project-Advanced-Web-Applications/README.md

 PS: Icons for this README.md file taken from the website/source https://skillicons.dev/ :D

-<h2>Some very valid considerations/improvements to be done during the development of the project:</h2>
+<h2>Some very valid considerations/improvements to be done during the development of the project</h2>

+During the development of the project, I encountered the following considerations/improvements for a nearby future/next web development project:

-1. Improve to a more fluid user experience with modern web framework.
+1. Improvements to a more fluid user experience with modern web framework.
 2. Fix some front-end spacing issues of user interface.
-3. There is a small bug that is not returning the proper input text value.
-Will ask the professor.
-4. Add JavaScript code to input message boxes of success when I add new data.
+3. Add JavaScript code to input message boxes of success when I add new data.

 <h2>Conclusions</h2>